-There are a lot of different hosts out there.
+There many hosts out there.
 The one thing you should not do is shop based on price.
 Instead, look at the services the host provides.
 Services you will need to have for a WordPress site include:

 • Support for the latest version of PHP

 • Support for the latest version of MySQL

 • .htaccess support and the mod_rewrite Apache module

-Ask a potential host if they have these features.
-If they cannot answer, odds are you should look somewhere else.
+Ask a potential host if it has these features.
+If it cannot answer, odds are you should look somewhere else.
 The hosts listed above all provide support for WordPress.

 A Copy of WordPress

 Sometimes, hosts will have links to WordPress.org, where you can download a copy of the open-source CMS.
 If you cannot find one or would like to download it yourself, you can download a zip file from WordPress.org15.

-Here is a tricky part and where most of the work in transferring your site may come into play.
-Justia uses a proprietary CMS system so odds are their theme files will not be compatible with WordPress.
+Here is the tricky part, and it’s where most of the work in transferring your site may come into play.
+Justia uses a proprietary CMS system, so odds are their theme files will not be compatible with WordPress.

 One strategy you can investigate is finding a theme that looks similar to the layout your website already uses.
 You can then install it and have it modified to look like your old website.
 Alternatively, it may be a good opportunity for a face-lift on your site.

 A Word on HTML Scraping

-I have seen some posts out there guiding attorneys to have someone scrape content from your Justia site if you either do not want to pay to get the content and design code or for whatever reason you cannot get them.
+I have seen some posts out there guiding attorneys to have someone scrape content from your Justia site if you do not want to pay to get the content and design code or if you cannot get them for whatever reason.